SaxonQiong/ChatGPT-SystemBuilder-AI/README.md

 # ChatGPT System Builder AI

-SaxonQiong's version of the informative course by Andrew Ng and Isa Fulford, ['Building Systems with the ChatGPT API'](https://learn.deeplearning.ai/chatgpt-building-system/), available on DeepLearnin
+SaxonQiong's version of the informative course by Andrew Ng and Isa Fulford, ['Building Systems with the ChatGPT API'](https://learn.deeplearning.ai/chatgpt-building-system/), available on DeepLearning.AI.